toscasterre/thesis-forecasting/body/03-data_ingestion_and_spatial_operations.md

 +++ {"tags": []}

 The area we propose is the road ring across Milan, informally referred to as Circonvallazione.
 This area encapsulates the city centre, as well as most of the train stations, and is represented by the green shade in the map below.
 This is arguably limiting, as the area does not take in Lambrate and Villapizzone/Bovisa train stations.
-However, one might argue that it is unlikely for to choose to go to Lambrate and then rent a bike to get to the city centre, as they can just get to Centrale; the same goes for the other stations.
-In other words, this area contains the sufficient amount of stations to provide a useful forecast for the policymaker, albeit neglecting the outer stalls.
+However, one might argue that it is unlikely for individuals to choose to go to Lambrate and then rent a bike to get to the city centre, as they can just get to Centrale; the same goes for the other stations.
+In other words, this area contains a sufficient amount of stations to provide a useful forecast for the policymaker, albeit neglecting the outer stalls.

 This approach might just reinforce the bias towards the centre of the city, but given the technical constraints seems to be the more viable option.
-However, as a comparison, the Area C would only contain one train station, whereas this area contains all of the top rentals stalls from the origin-destination (OD) matrix.
+However, as a comparison, Area C would only contain one train station, whereas this area contains all of the top rental stalls from the origin-destination (OD) matrix.

 ```{code-cell} ipython3
 :tags: [hide-input]